Introduction

 How to complete a Biodiversity Metric

-Defra have produced a comprehensive user guide for completing the Statutory Biodiversity Metric which should be referred to.
+Defra has produced a comprehensive user guide for completing the Statutory Biodiversity Metric.
+This includes 9 principles and 4 rules which must be followed.

 Key points include: